International Lesbian, Gay, Bisexual, Trans and Intersex Association: International Intersex Forum

-With a move to include intersex people in its remit, ILGA and ILGA-Europe have sponsored the only international gathering of intersex activists and organisations.
+With a move to include intersex people in its remit, ILGA World and ILGA-Europe have sponsored the only international gathering of intersex activists and organisations.
 The International Intersex Forum has taken place annually since 2011.

 The third forum was held in Malta with 34 people representing 30 organisations "from all continents".
 The closing statement affirmed the existence of intersex people, reaffirmed "the principles of the First and Second International Intersex Fora and extend the demands aiming to end discrimination against intersex people and to ensure the right of bodily integrity, physical autonomy and self-determination".
 For the first time, participants made a statement on birth registrations, in addition to other human rights issues.

 Funding

-ILGA's main source of income are donations from governments, organizations, private foundations, amongst the contribution of individuals.
-In 2020, the total income of ILGA amounted to 2,213,268 CHF.
+ILGA World's main source of income are donations from governments, organizations, private foundations, amongst the contribution of individuals.
+In 2020, the total income of ILGA World amounted to 2,213,268 CHF.

 Reports

 State-Sponsored Homophobia

-In 2011, ILGA released its State-Sponsored Homophobia Report and map that brings to light 75 countries that still criminalize same-sex relationships between two consenting adults.
+In 2011, ILGA World released its State-Sponsored Homophobia Report and map that brings to light 75 countries that still criminalize same-sex relationships between two consenting adults.
 These countries are mainly in Africa and in Asia.

-In 2016, ILGA released an updated version of the State-Sponsored Homophobia Report.
+In 2016, ILGA World released an updated version of the State-Sponsored Homophobia Report.
 The report found that "same-sex sexual acts" are illegal in 72 countries.
 These countries are 37% of the States in the United Nations.
 Of these 72 countries, 33 are in Africa, 23 are in Asia, 11 are in the Americas, and six are in Oceania.

-Historian Samuel Clowes Huneke criticized ILGA maps for showing most Western and non-Western countries in different colors, stating that while "This division probably make sense to the casual observer... queer scholars and activists have noted that it also has colonial overtones".
+Historian Samuel Clowes Huneke criticized ILGA World maps for showing most Western and non-Western countries in different colors, stating that while "This division probably make sense to the casual observer... queer scholars and activists have noted that it also has colonial overtones".

 Curbing Deception

-In February 2020, ILGA launched Curbing Deception - A Comprehensive Global Survey on Legal Restrictions of 'Conversion Therapies.
+In February 2020, ILGA World launched Curbing Deception - A Comprehensive Global Survey on Legal Restrictions of 'Conversion Therapies.
 This research report examines laws at both national and subnational levels that prohibit efforts to change sexual orientation, gender identity, and gender expression.
 Additionally, the report delves into a wide range of techniques historically and currently employed in an attempt to modify the sexual orientation of lesbians, gays, and bisexuals, impede transgender youth from transitioning, induce detransitioning in transgender individuals, or enforce adherence to societal stereotypes of masculinity and femininity regarding gender expression and roles.